In 2010, Network rail embarked on a landmark level crossing risk reduction programme.

 Consent for the work and next steps

-Before we start work on the new alternative routes for the level crossings, we will work with landowners and local County Councils to agree the final steps in the design process.
-An update will be published once designs have been confirmed.
+Before we start work on new alternative routes for those level crossings included in the Secretary of State’s desicion, we will work with landowners and local County Councils to agree the final steps in the design process.

 If you see anyone deliberately misusing a crossing, please call the British Transport Police on 0800 40 50 40 or the Police on 999.